pyMBE-dev/pyMBE/README.md

 - `tutorials/`: folder with the available tutorials on pyMBE.
 - `visualization/`: folder with helper scripts to aid the visualization of vtf trajectories from constant pH and Grand reaction simulations with [VMD](https://www.ks.uiuc.edu/Research/vmd/).
 - `AUTHORS.md`: list of authors and contributors of pyMBE.
-- `CONTRIBUTING`: rules on how to contribute to pyMBE.
+- `CONTRIBUTING.md`: rules on how to contribute to pyMBE.
-- `LICENSE.md`: license of pyMBE.
+- `LICENSE.txt`: license of pyMBE.
 - `pyMBE.py`: source code of pyMBE
 - `requirements.txt`: list of required libraries to use pyMBE.